Deathslayer89/DTC_dataEngg/04-analytics-engineering/Readme.md

 - Built dimension and fact models by joining with `dim_zones`
 - Added additional dimensions like year, quarter, and month to facilitate filtering

+You can checkout by homework project dbt source code at [dbtproject](./dbtproject)
 ## Homework Solutions

 ### Question 1: Understanding dbt model resolution